mihirmirajkar/BuildSlackers/DEPLOY.md

 Our bot expects the maven projects in a repo to be in the top level - that is, pom.xml must be in the root of the repository, and not in a directory.
 The test repositories we have set up adhere to this requirement.

+NOTE: There is a large delay in the commands to list dependencies as the server takes a long time to execute the maven commands.

 | Test ID | Description | Expected Results | Actual Results
 | -------- | --------------- | ------------ | --------------
 | UpdateDependencies | **Preconditions** <br> <br>  1.
 The project that the user wants to work on should not have errors in pom.xml file. <br> 2.
 The user has changed the the project he.she wants to work on by sending the command 'change repo' to the bot. <br> <br> **Steps** <br> <br> 1.
 User types '@bsbot2 list dependencies' | 1.
 The bot says (in some order) <br>The following dependencies can be updated to the versions listed:<br>junit:junit:3.8.1:[3.8.2, 4.0, 4.1, 4.2, 4.3, 4.3.1, 4.4, 4.5, 4.6, 4.7, 4.8, 4.8.1, 4.8.2, 4.9, 4.10, 4.11-beta-1, 4.11, 4.12-beta-1, 4.12-beta-2, 4.12-beta-3, 4.12]<br> io.dropwizard.metrics:metrics-core:3.1.0:[3.1.1, 3.1.2]<br>org.slf4j:slf4j-api:1.7.7:[]<br>com.beust:jcommander:1.58:[] |